Certificate in Orthodontic Nursing

 - Delivered by a Specialist-led Orthodontic clinical team, who are also internationally recognised educationalists and examiners – we practice what we teach and teach what we practice!

 How is the programme delivered?

-Five of the units are delivered online using our e-learning environment.
+All units are delivered online using our e-learning environment.
 Students are guided and supported by a Tutor/Mentor.
-Hands-on sessions at one of our centres, or in-house, are part of the delivery for some of the learning content.
+Hands-on sessions at one of our centres, or in-house, are optional.
 Please contact us for further information.

 How is the qualification assessed?